How to Copy And Paste on a Mac

 You can also place the cursor at the end of the text your want to select, highlight as described above but move your mouse/trackpad to the left until you get to the beginning of the portion you want to select.

-When you copy, the selected text is stored on you Mac’s clipboard.
+When you copy, the selected text is stored on your Mac’s clipboard.
 However, it also remains on-screen where you originally found it.
 To completely remove it from one spot in a document and move it to another you need to use the cut function.

 How to Cut on a Mac